openculturas/openculturas-distribution/README.md

 * https://www.drupal.org/docs/system-requirements for Drupal 9
   * PHP 7.4

+## Installation

+We provide a composer project to install OpenCulturas.
+For more information go to https://www.drupal.org/project/openculturas_project.

+## FAQ

+Q: How can I ignore patches?

+A: The package which we use to patch Dependencies allows to ignore patches.
+For more information go to https://github.com/cweagans/composer-patches#ignoring-patches.

 ## Development

 We recommend to use https://ddev.com for development.

+The source code is privately hosted and mirrored to https://github.com/openculturas/openculturas-distribution.
+To create a new release on drupal.org we push the used Branch/Tag to https://git.drupalcode.org/project/openculturas.

 ### Installation (with ddev)